This post may contain affiliate links. Please read our disclosure policy.

-These Beef Empanadas are popular street food in Central and South America and are super easy to make at home in about 30 minutes.
-Bringing the flavors of Latin America to your table, any night of the week.
+A popular street food in Central and South America, these Beef Empanadas are easy to make at home, bringing the flavors of Latin America to your table.

-Empanadas are a savory pastry filled traditionally with beef, chicken, or veggies.
+Empanadas are a savory pastry filled traditionally with beef, chicken or veggies.
 Incredibly delicious.
-And while they may all look the same, each region has its own distinctive twist, featuring the foods of their country.
+And while they may all look the same, each region has their own distinctive twist, featuring the foods of their country.
 If you’re interested in the differences, Wikipedia has a quick overview.

 Empanadas traditionally have a distinctive rope edge.
 And while it may look difficult, it’s easier than you think.
 Watch this video for a quick demonstration.